barbmarques/classification-project-telco/README.md

 ### classification-project-telco
-This repository will store the exploratory notebook and deliverables for the Telco Classification Project.

 ### Project Summary:

 Telco customers are leaving for newer companies.
-Especially phone customers.
 Find a driver of the churn.
 A copy of the report will go to executives.
 Include enough documentation in your final notebook that someone could work through it without you.

-Database of 7043 customers, 24 features
+Data Source: Telco database of 7043 customers, 24 features

 ### Goals:

 - Find drivers for customer churn at Telco
-- Construct a ML classification model that accurately predicts customer churn.
+- Construct a machine learning classification model that accurately predicts customer churn.

 ### Data Dictionary